whats-good/uniform-graphql/notes.md

 - implementors should be a key-value pair, not an array.
 And brick names should be part of their generics, otherwise it wont show.
 - a good way to get type safety (sometimes at the cost of inference) is using "any" types in private fields but strict types in the constructors.
 This will force the user to give very particular types while we can still build a library in a more relaxed manner.
 - if we want to keep things isolated and immutable, we'll need a non-pointer, manual, string based dependency graph
+- looks like mobx-state-tree deals with the circular dependency (mutually recursive types) issue too.
+I wonder how they approached it and if they've solved it.
+- `runtypes` is another static-to-runtime type solution that seems to work until it doesnt. it also uses this lazy evaluation approach, but it loses all static type safety instantly.
+- maybe the answer is declaration merging?

 # TODOS